In this post, you’ll find 22 interesting facts about Uganda. These include wildlife, culture, food, politics, and lots of nature. Let’s get started!

-Almost 100% of Ugandan tourists leave without having any negative incident.
-This is evidence that it is one of Africa's safest countries.
+Almost 100% of Ugandan tourists leave without having any negative incidents.
+This is evidence that it is one of Africa’s safest countries.

 Uganda has no travel alerts and the last terrorist attack was reported in 2010.
 Since then, security has become even more strict.
 There are no mass shootings, and most citizens do not even own weapons.
 Here’s more about safety in Uganda.

 Here’s our guide to airports in Uganda.